 Using a Japanese Reader to Learn How to Read Japanese

-Using a Kanji Catalogue to Learn Kanji
+Using Kanji Catalogues to Learn Kanji

-As you learn kanji and learn how to read Japanese, you will want to refer to the Kanji Pronunciation Index listing 1634 pronunciations that are associated with the 608 target kanji.
-When you encounter an unfamiliar kanji in the Reader section of the book, you can determine its pronunciation by referring to its romaji pronunciation in the adjacent column.
-You can then look up this pronunciation in the Index and identify the kanji’s reference number, which can be used in turn to locate the kanji in the Catalogue.
-To see a sample of the Index, please click this link: Sample Index.
+As you learn kanji and gradually learn how to read Japanese, you will want to refer frequently to the Kanji Pronunciation Indexes that list all of the pronunciations that are associated with the target kanji.
+When you encounter unfamiliar kanji as you read, you will be able to determine their pronunciations by referring to their romaji pronunciations in the adjacent romaji text.
+You can then look up those pronunciations in the Indexes and identify the kanji’s reference numbers, which can then be used in turn to locate the kanji in the Catalogues.
+To see a sample of the Index from our first book, please click this link: Sample Index.

-How to Use the Book
+How to Use the Books